Ifeoma28/Documenting-Power-bi/README.md

 - Apartments in Manhattan should strive for quality experience for their guests to boost their reviews too.

 ### Limitations
-- This data dosent talk about the house rules of apartment listings.
-I removed the house rules column.
+- This data dosent talk about the house rules of apartment listings because i removed the house rules column.
 - it dosent talk about the maintenace rate of the apartment listings.
 - it is strictly about apartment listings from 2000 construction year to 2022 construction year.